Financial-Times/ft-frontend-build/README.md

 * `skipBlocks` *[]*: List of named build blocks to skip
 * `skipTasks` *[]*: List of specific grunt-tasks to skip. e.g. `copy:tpl` will skip copying templates, whereas `copy` will skip `copy:tpl`, `copy:js` etc...
 * `parallelTestAndBuild` *false*: **Unimplemented**
 * `stageAssets` *[]*: types of assets that need to be staged rather than copied directly to the built app.
-The naming convention follows taht of `blocks`
+The naming convention follows that of `blocks`

 ### Modules